open-feature/kotlin-sdk/README.md

 ### Shutdown

-The OpenFeature API provides a close function to perform a cleanup of all registered providers.
+The OpenFeature API provides a close function to perform a cleanup of the registered provider.
 This should only be called when your application is in the process of shutting down.

 ```kotlin